Adrian-Mihai-Marghidan/end-to-end-devops-demo/README.md

 - Runs on the self-hosted runner (local WSL instance)
 - Allows switching live traffic between Blue and Green environments with zero downtime

+### 5. Staging (Self-hosted)
+- Triggered on push to staging
+- Runs staging slack on the self-hosted runner (local WSL instance)
 ---

 ## 🟦🟩 Blue-Green Deployment